geoprism/Cars.com-webscraper/README.md

     `https://www.cars.com/vehicledetail/detail/` +  "LISTING_ID"  + `/overview/`

 ##Preview
+This data shows all 2016/2017 Honda Accord Sport for sale in the USA at the time.
+Average Price: $22,693.12
+Average Mileage: 9,942

 This data shows all 2014 Porsche Carrera S Coupe for sale in the USA at the time.
 Average Price: $82,564
 Average Mileage: 19,039